Heliummx/woocommerce-webhook-order/readme.md

 == Frequently Asked Questions ==

-= How do i configure the endpoing? =
+= How do i configure the endpoint? =

 In the side menu it would appear a new option that says "Odoo Connection".